 Coarsely chop all the vegetables.
 Wash any visible dirt off the vegetables and give them a rough chop.
 You don't even need to peel them first unless you really want to.
 (Some people even advocate leaving on the onion skins!)
 Throw all the vegetables in a pot big enough to hold them plus a few extra inches of water.

 Cover with water and bring to a simmer.
 Cover the vegetables with enough water that you can easily stir them in the pot.
 Less water means that your stock will be more concentrated; more water makes a lighter-flavored stock.
 Set the pot over medium-high heat and bring it to just under a boil.
 Once you start to see some bubbling around the edges of the pot and a few wisps of steam on the surface, turn the heat down to medium-low.

 Simmer for about 1 hour.
 This isn't an exact science, but one hour is generally enough time to infuse the water with vegetable goodness.
 If you need to take it off the heat a little early or don't get to it until a little later, it will be fine.
 Give it a stir every now and again to circulate the vegetables.

 Strain and store.
 Take the pot off the stove and remove all the vegetables with a slotted spoon.
 Set a colander or strainer over a big bowl and line it with cheesecloth or coffee filters.
 Pour the stock through.
 If not using immediately, divide the stock into storage containers, cool completely, and then freeze.

-Storage: Refrigerate this stock in an airtight container for up to 1 week.
+Storage: Refrigerate the stock in an airtight container for up to 1 week.
 Freeze for up to 3 months.